-The Portsmouth Black Heritage Trail highlights some of the people and events in local African-American history since 1645, including the recently established African Burying Ground Memorial Park.
+The Portsmouth Black Heritage Trail highlights some of the people and events in local African-American history since 1645, including the African Burying Ground Memorial Park.

 Against the odds of early enslavement and subsequent marginalization, Africans and their descendants built communities and families, founded institutions and served their town, state and nation in many capacities.